Ham Egg and Cheese Muffins

 Instructions

-• When eggs are cooked through, heat the Canadian bacon in the same pan.
+• When egg is finished, heat the Canadian bacon in the same pan.
 The fully cooked Canadian bacon needs about 2-3 minutes in the pan to heat thoroughly.

 Notes